Ujjal57/E-Commerce-Data-Engineering-Pipeline/prompts.md

 # 📝 Cursor IDE AI Prompts for E-Commerce Data Engineering Pipeline

-This file documents the AI prompts used in **Cursor IDE** with **GitHub Copilot** to create the synthetic e-commerce data pipeline project.
+This file documents the AI prompts used in **Cursor IDE** to create the synthetic e-commerce data pipeline project.

 Each prompt corresponds to a specific task: generating data, ingesting it into SQLite, and creating multi-table SQL analytics queries.